What Can I Do About My Dog's Separation Anxiety?

-Dr. Cathy: Standard, conventional medicine says behavior modification is the only non-drug treatment, once the vet rules out any other health issues.
+Dr. Cathy: Standard, conventional medicine says behavior modification is the only non-drug treatment for separation anxiety, once the vet rules out any other health issues.

 However, there are more routes than those proposed by conventional medicine.
 The best treatment is reducing all the inflammation in the dog’s body coupled with behavior modification.

-Behavior modification means changing the coming home and going home procedure so that less anxiety is created.
+Behavior modification means changing the coming-home and going-to-work procedure so that less anxiety is created.
 Going to work for the day should be as routine as putting on your shoes.
 Coming home is as simple as walking in the door and waiting until your dog is calm to acknowledge him.

 Reducing inflammation means changing the dog from a corn-based dry dog food to a diet of real food and to do everything needed to stop your dog from shedding.
 Shedding is your dog’s signal he has inflammation.
 As long as he is shedding, he is inflamed and will be more likely to experience separation anxiety.